 Often called “drive by wire,” ETC delivers maximum performance and precision coordination with other engine- and vehicle-related electronic control systems.
 The equal length centre feed dual plenum intake manifold achieves optimal flow performance while reducing irritating noises.

 Convergent exhaust ports are designed to conserve heat for lower emissions and reduce engine mass.
 The exhaust manifolds are cast nodular iron with laminated heat shields.
-The secondary throat cuts in the inlet ports improve airflow into the cylinder and help eliminate harsh combustion noise, common to some high performance engines.
+The secondary throat cuts in the inlet ports improve airflow into the cylinder and help eliminate harsh combustion noise, common to some high-performance engines.

 An internal fuel-rail damper integrated into the fuel rail suppresses pressure fluctuation noises in the fuel system caused by injector operation.

 The global V6 engine control unit, or ECU, is the most powerful and sophisticated currently available for automotive use.
-Its high capacity assures that each of the global V6 electronically controlled subsystems coordinates with highest efficiency.
+Its high capacity assures that each of the global V6 electronically controlled subsystems coordinates with the highest efficiency.
 The engine-mounted, 32-bit Bosch Motronic ME9 micro-hybrid ECU design was specified to deliver industry-leading performance in a remarkably small, durable unit.
 The ECU houses software that dictates every aspect of engine operation, from individual cylinder-adaptive knock-control sensing to torque-based engine control.

 The global V6 engine family features a coil-on-plug ignition system, delivering maximum energy spark and the most precise possible timing.
-The increased efficiency of the system contributes to lower emissions and, with fewer parts and no wires, improves quality, reliability and dependability.
-Extended-life spark plugs have dual-platinum electrodes and a service life of 160,000km.
+The increased efficiency of the system contributes to lower emissions and, with fewer parts and no wires, improves quality, reliability, and dependability.
+Extended-life spark plugs have dual-platinum electrodes and service life of 160,000km.

-A cam sensor, which monitors camshaft position, and a crankshaft position sensor are used to manage spark timing.
+A cam sensor, which monitors the camshaft position, and a crankshaft position sensor are used to manage spark timing.
 This dual measurement system ensures extremely accurate timing throughout the life of the engine and provides a backup in the event that one of the two sensors fails.

 The global V6 engine family’s extremely precise emissions control comes from coordination of the engine’s advanced control systems.
 The continuously variable cam phasing system, variable intake manifold, electronically controlled throttle and other components combine to reduce engine emissions to the greatest degree possible.